pronix1986/angular2-training/README.md

     1. List of products.
 Updated.
     2. Created product card ('View' button).
     3, 4.
-Adding / removing to cart.
+Adding to / removing from cart.
 Updated.
     5. Implemented in a very simple way: just added message log component to show products being added to / removed from cart.
      6, 7, 8.
 Haven't done.